310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 We don’t share the same class, nor do we personally meet up other than for our unit activities.

-We haven’t had any gatherings for Ryuseitai these days, so we’ve hardly been talking to each other.
+We haven’t had any gatherings for Ryuseitai these days, and we’ve hardly been talking to each other.

 Uuu… I also thought it was strange, so I tried to build up the courage to phone call or talk to them whenever we met in the corridors, but…